sillsdev/scripture-forge-help/docs/community-checking.md

 1. Connect a [Paratext](https://paratext.org/) project to Scripture Forge
 2. Create or import questions for checkers to answer
+3. Attach audio recording of the text (optional)
-3. Invite people to check your project
+4. Invite people to check your project
-4. Receive and interact with responses to the questions
+5. Receive and interact with responses to the questions
-5. Sync the project so answers show up as notes in Paratext
+6. Sync the project so answers show up as notes in Paratext

 ## Connect a Paratext project to Scripture Forge {#a49ffad707ee4ff69860080e6e805c3b}